FraunhoferIVI/helyos-documentation/docs/source/1-the-helyos-framework/data-formats.rst

   - available_operations: array of string defining the operations available for the agent.
   - geometry: free JSON format defining the vehicle geometry.
   - factsheet:  JSON field added for compatibility with VDA 5050.

   - x, y, z, orientations : x, y and z a numbers to specify the position of the agent.
 Orientations is a number array with information of the orientation of the first agent part, and of the joint angles for trailers.

   - status/state: "not_automatable" | "free" | "ready" | "busy"

-  - sensors: JSON field containing any data about the agent: temperature, diagnosis data, assignment progress, velocity etc.  HelyOS-native sensor data format allows the data be visualized in the helyOS dashboard.
+  - sensors: JSON field containing any data about the agent: temperature, diagnosis data, assignment progress, velocity etc.  The **helyOS-native sensor data format** allows the data be visualized in the helyOS dashboard.
 However, following this specification is optional; the field sensors can hold any arbitrary data structure.
-The data format is imposed by the visualization app that the developer choose to read it.
+The data format is imposed by the visualization app that the developer choose for reading it.

 helyOS-native Sensor Data Format
 --------------------------------
 The sensor data returned from agent can have any format.
-This information is published in a rabbitMQ topic and helyOS forward this data to user clients via WebSocket.
-Therefore the user interface must parse the sensor values.
+The information is published in a rabbitMQ topic, and helyOS forwards the data to user clients via WebSocket.
+Therefore, the user interface must parse the sensor values.

-However, if you wish the sensor values to be visualized also on the helyOS Admin dashboard, then you must use the following format:
+However, if you wish the sensor values to be also visualized on the helyOS Admin dashboard, then you must use the following format:

 .. figure:: ./img/sensor-data-format.png
     :align: center